-Summer Students can apply for parking permits by visiting the NIH Parking Office or sending an email to nihparkingoffice@nih.gov.
-To complete the application, students must provide a NED ID number and a copy of the vehicle registration.
+Summer Students can apply for parking permits by sending an email request to nihparkingoffice@nih.gov.
+Request must include students NED ID number and a copy of the vehicle registration.
+NIH Summer student parking permit will be emailed to the requestor.